-Call me weird but one of my hobbies is trying to find lost dogs.
-Many years ago my own dog Carter went missing for a week.
-We did get him back, so my story did have a happy ending.
-But that was one of the most stressful weeks I’ve gone through, and I wouldn’t wish it on anyone.
+But that was one of the most stressful weeks I’ve ever gone through, and I wouldn’t wish it on anyone.
 If there’s any chance that I can help find a lost pet (or at least help network ones in my area) you can count me in.

-Laika and I haven’t actually found any lost dogs in real life, probably because she’s not an actual search dog and I’m not an actual search handler.
+Full disclosure: Laika and I haven’t actually found any lost dogs in real life.
+That’s probably because she’s not an actual search dog, and I’m not an actual search handler.
 But hey, we try.
-While my search skills in person might not be the greatest, my internet skills have proven better though.
-I’ve helped reunite 4 of them through cross referencing groups, craigslist & shelter sites.
+While my search skills in person might not be the greatest, my internet skills have proven slightly better.
+I’ve helped reunite 6 lost pets through cross referencing groups, craigslist & shelter sites.
 Am I changing the world with this hobby?
 Well, no, not on any large scale.
 But for me it’s one way to use spare time that feels meaningful.

 I even created a big list of Michigan Lost & Found Rescources so I (along with anyone whose lost a pet in Michigan) can have a handy list of lost & found groups in one place.
 If you’ve ever googled “lost pets in (insert location here)” you’ll understand why I created it to begin with.
 It turns up hundreds of individual sites & groups that may or may not be helpful at all.
-It’s a hot mess.
+In other words it’s a hot mess.